xinkjs/xink/README.md

 ## Import Aliases

 Use `$lib` for importing from `src/lib`, instead of having to deal with things like `../../utils.ts`.
 This requires extending your tsconfig.json file.
+If you used the `xk` CLI tool to create your project, this should already be done for you.

 ```ts
 "extends": "./.xink/tsconfig.json",